-The Company's short-term borrowings carried floating interest rates and fixed interest rates.
-The Company's exposure to changes in interest rates is mainly from floating-rate short-term borrowings.
-Any change in interest rates will cause the effective interest rates of short-term borrowings to change and thus cause the future cash flows to fluctuate over time.
+The Company's unsecured borrowings and secured borrowings carried floating interest rates and fixed interest rates.
+The Company's exposure to changes in interest rates is mainly from floating-rate borrowings.
+Any change in interest rates will cause the effective interest rates of borrowings to change and thus cause the future cash flows to fluctuate over time.